Jake Scott

 Instead of a swap partition which takes disk space and has some encryption considerations you can use zram.
 Enabling zram swaps programs into a compressed area of ram, instead of a dedicated partition.

-You can activate zram at boot with a udev rule.
+You can activate zram at boot with a manually defined udev rule.
 Alternatively, you can use zram-generator.

 Here are the steps for the udev rule method.